 There are many reasons why you might choose to hire a local marketing consultant over building your own strategy.
 Here are a handful of reasons:

 1) Time – When starting a new venture it takes time to get things off the ground.
 And when you’re trying to grow something fast, having a solid foundation is critical.
 That means getting everything set up correctly the first time around.
-With a consultant, you’ll save valuable hours by not having to start from scratch every single time.
+With a local marketing consultant, you’ll save valuable hours by not having to start from scratch every single time.

 2) Experience – As mentioned above, most consultants have been through the process multiple times themselves.